onnx/onnx/docs/Operators.md

 <dt><tt>bias</tt> : float (default is 0.0)</dt>
 <dd>The bias value added to output.
 Default is 0.</dd>
 <dt><tt>lambd</tt> : float (default is 0.5)</dt>
-<dd>The lambd value for the Shrink formulation.
+<dd>The non-negative lambd value for the Shrink formulation.
 Default is 0.5.</dd>
 </dl>

 #### Inputs